Open hours: 08:00 AM - 08:00 PM

 • Physical Therapy: A crucial step to regain strength and mobility.

-• Healing Time: Recovery can take 6 months to a year.
+• Healing Time: Revision knee replacement recovery can take 6 months to a year.

 Tips for a Smooth Recovery: